 For more information about the Chesterfield Town Centre PSPO, please email email@example.com.

-The PSPO will be in place for a period of three years from the commencement date of 15th December 2020.
+The PSPO will be in place for a period of three years from 15 December 2023.